GhofranDayyat/reading-notes/README.md

 # Welcome to Ghofran's Website
 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQ7GuRWxXVeA3i83C6MbKg8z3mW2ljc7prhvQ&usqp=CAU)

-#### In this Website you will Find all Summaries of Reading for the Software Development Cours.
+### In this Website you will Find all Summaries of Reading for the Software Development Cours.

+# Code 102 Reading Notes
 ## Tabel of Contant

 **|Readings           |Title                                                                               |